Syntax

 The two keyword arguments vertexfunction and edgefunction allow you to pass control over the drawing process completely to these two functions.

-If you define these functions, all the other vertex/edge keywords are ignored.
+If you specify these keywords, all the other vertex/edge keywords are ignored.

 vertexfunction = my_vertexfunction(vertex, coordinates)